 This is a birding-focused tour that does offer some good incidental photo opportunities, though these are secondary to the actual birding element of the tour.
-Finding and seeing well the many endemic and near-endemic species and subspecies of Sri Lanka, as well as overwintering specialties, will be considered the priority.
+Finding and seeing well the many endemic and near-endemic species and subspecies of Sri Lanka, as well as overwintering specials, will be considered the priority.
 That said, some good photo opportunities are available at many of the sites we will be visiting, though conditions can be tough in the forested, more enclosed, areas we will visit.

-Most of the drives between different sites are two to three hours, but there are also a couple that are around the four hour mark.
+Most of the drives between different sites are two to three hours, but there are also a couple that are around the four-hour mark.
 Please note that on longer journeys our driver may need to take a short break for safety.
 This will generally be done at a place where there is some birding for us, or where we will have lunch.
 Everyone's safety is our concern on this and all our tours.
 There are a couple of long, rough, and potentially dusty jeep rides on this tour.
-We will also be taking a whale-watching pelagic boat trip during the tour.
-There are more details in the "Transportation" and "Pelagic" sections below.
+Please see the "Transportation" section below for more details.